 Brighton, Victoria, Australia 1881 – Emerald, Victoria, Australia 1967

-June 1931 ink; paper etching, printed in black ink with plate-tone, from one plate
+Materials & Technique: prints, ink; paper etching, printed in brown ink with plate-tone, from one plate Support: thin textured cream wove paper

 Text © National Gallery of Australia, Canberra